wofsauge/IsaacDocs/docs/EntityPlayer.md

 #### int GetMaxPocketItems ( ) {: .copyable aria-label='Functions' }

 Get the number of Pickup items you can carry.
 (1 on default.
 2 with belly button or similar)

+If you have a pocket active, it also increments the number by one.
 ___
 ### Get·Max·Trinkets () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }